 After my teenage years, I was able to attend the church of my choice.
 I began visiting several churches and gaining a better understanding of God's word.
 Although I was still hurt, I could relate to teachings and scriptures that outlined why we go through various paths that lead to pain and hurt.

 I remember opening a bible in my grandparent’s room and finding my mother’s obituary.
 She wrote me a few lines telling me to remain faithful in God.
 She said I was the reason why she started re-attending church and I was the reason she knew that once she left this earth that she would forever live with the Lord in heaven.

 My grandparents told me that a dear friend of my mother went to the hospital the day she passed away.
 My mother told him to get a pen and paper out so she could write her obituary.
 She wrote about her life and she ended with love notes to her parents and two sisters, comforting words to my brother, and encouragement to me.
 She said God called her home once before but she pleaded with him, asking for a little more time so she could get things in order.
-My grandparents told me this as a teen and it stayed with me internally.
+My grandparents told me this as a teen and it stayed with me.

 Reading my mother’s obituary gave me the courage to know that God is real and that he really does love me.
-Although I was faced with pain, he was always there to comfort and protect me.
+Although I was faced with pain, He was always there to comfort and protect me.
 As I think about my walk of faith I realize that things could have been worse.
 I could have been on drugs, depressed, suicidal, or even dead.
-God kept me covered in his blood and for that reason I came out with my hands up!
-I vowed to God that I would never question his decisions because I now know that my journey was painful but necessary.
+God kept me covered in His blood and for that reason I came out with my hands up!
+I vowed to God that I would never question His decisions because I now know that my journey was painful but necessary.
 My testimony will aid others who are on the verge of giving up and heading out!